 Recruitment

-How to make the perfect job description template to attract candidates + free template
+How to write the perfect job description to attract candidates + free template

-How to make the perfect job description template to attract candidates + free template
+How to write the perfect job description to attract candidates + free template

 Crafting the right job description to attract the right candidate is a lot like knowing which bait to use to catch the right fish.
 You have to know what’s going to make them bite.